Art History and Archaeology

 Consulting Advisers

-Students should contact the Director of Undergraduate Studies and the Undergraduate Program Coordinator for questions regarding the major, minor, or concentration.
-Please reach out to them via email.
+Students should email the DUS and/or the Undergraduate Program Coordinator for questions regarding the major, minor, or concentration.
 The department does not assign individual advisors to majors or minors/concentrators.
 The DUS makes the final decisions on all matters concerning the major, minor, or concentration, including transfer course requests.

-The department holds one open house in the fall and one open house in the spring for interested students.
-The department also holds an open house in the spring for students interested in writing a Senior Thesis.
+The department holds Open House events in the fall and spring for interested students.
+The department also holds an Information Session in the spring for students interested in writing a Senior Thesis.

 Please refer to the department website for the major, minor, and concentration course requirement checklists: https://arthistory.columbia.edu/content/planning-sheets-forms-undergraduates